SE 431 - Software Security

 - Project: I strongly encourage pairs.
 You will be graded in person, you will be expected to demonstrate that you have mastered techniques used in the project you submitted.

-- Exams: You will be graded in person/eLearning (depends on the upcoming rules), you will be expected to demonstrate that you have mastered techniques used in the project you submitted have two exams and one cumulative final (with a strong emphasis on the materials covered after the midterm).
-Exams will take place during regular lecture period.
+- Exams: You will be graded in person, you will be expected to demonstrate that you have mastered techniques used in the project you submitted have two exams and one cumulative final (with a strong emphasis on the materials covered after the midterm).
+Exams will take place during regular exam's period.
 Exam week lectures will be replaced by an ad-hoc review (you should come prepared with questions, or at the very least a vague sense of wonder).

 Late homework will not be accepted.